luigisaetta/oci-speech-demos/README.md

 ## Demos:
 * [demo1](./demo1_main.py): takes a list of wav files from a local directory, transcribe the audio and output the result to the screen
-* [demo2](./demo2.py): built with Streamlit, enables you to upload a file to the UI and get back the audio trascription
+* [demo2](./demo2.py): built with Streamlit, enables you to upload a set of files to the UI and get back the audio trascriptions

 ## Sampling rate
-For all languages 16 Khz is supported.
-For some languages (english, spanish...) it is also supported 8 Khz.
+* For all languages 16 Khz is supported.
+* For some languages (english, spanish...) it is also supported 8 Khz.

 ## Configuration
 To be able to use OCI Speech and the demos provided some configuration is needed.